Welcome to the Chairperson's Toolkit Help Section!

 Book Fair Planner

 The Book Fair Planner allows you to set your goal and select programs and activities to help reach your goal.
-When you complete these two steps, a personalized planning checklist will be created, giving you a list of steps to conduct a successful Fair.
+When you complete these two steps, a personalized planning calendar and checklist will be created, giving you recommended activities and reminders to conduct a successful Fair.

 Step 1: Set a Goal